-A young Dublin wife & mother spent several nightmare days desperately searching for her missing husband in late May 1921.
+A young Dublin wife and mother spent several nightmare days desperately searching for her missing husband in late May 1921.

 Sean Doyle, also known as J. J., died the following morning from pneumonia due to a bullet through his lung.
 He became the last victim of the Burning of the Custom House.

-At the military inquiry Mrs Elizabeth Doyle said her husband “worked as a bookie’s clerk and she had no idea of his political views”.
+At the military inquiry Mrs Elizabeth Doyle said her husband “worked as a bookie’s clerk and he was not connected to any political organisation”.
 She added he hadn’t been well for a week or so due to a past operation on his stomach.
 But on the morning of Wednesday 25 May he felt fine.
 About 11.30 he told her he was off to business at The Curragh Races.
 He didn’t return and, very worried, she began checking all the hospitals.

 Sean Doyle was the oldest and the only married man of the five IRA who died after the Burning.
-Apart from his widow he left a 10 month-old daughter.
+Apart from his widow he left a 10 month-old daughter, Kathleen.

-Doyle was an experienced IRA Lieutenant in the elite Squad, drafted in to protect the Lads detailed to burn the Custom House.
-While shooting his way out of the building with Squad colleague Jim Slattery, both were hit by machine gun bullets on Beresford Place, yet managed to get away up Gardiner Street.
+Doyle was an experienced IRA fighter in the elite Squad, drafted in to protect the Lads detailed to burn the Custom House.
+While shooting his way out of the building with Squad colleague Jim Slattery, both were hit by bullets on Beresford Place, yet managed to get away up Gardiner Street.

 Born on 13 July 1887 at 48 Tyrone Street, Dublin, Sean was a son of Patrick Doyle, a Miller originally from Bray, Co Wicklow and Kate (née Dolan).
 He was baptised John Joseph in the Pro-Cathedral and was always known by that name to his family.
-After his father’s death his mother remarried in 1896.
+After his father’s death his mother remarried in 1896 to Bernard McCreedy.
 The family moved across the Liffey to George’s Quay, directly opposite what must have looked an imposing Custom House to the young Sean.
 Well, perhaps apart from the large union flag flying above it.